kernel/kernel.rs

 };

-// return success.
-At this point we know the result and clear if
+// will return success.
+At this point we know the result

 if rval.is_success() {

-// there are no pending upcalls with the same identifier but
+// that there are no pending upcalls with the same

-// with the old function pointer, we clear them now.
+// identifier but with the old function pointer, we

 }